 In our February 4th2019 Memo, we discussed the most dependable and effective personal growth factor–the key to the big is small.
 Take small steps that are Too Small to Fail.

-Rather than the classic reductive language… yeah, yeah, I know blah, blah….and quickly move on and do the same things that get us nowhere, let’s look a little deeper.
+Rather than the classic reductive language… yeah, yeah, I know blah, blah….and quickly move on returning to the same things that get us nowhere, let’s pause and look a little deeper.

 We celebrated our daughter’s 22nd birthday this month and friends and family were astonished.
 I can’t believe how grown up she is?
 How did that happen?